Ontario General Power of Attorney | Free Template

 With a General Power of Attorney, your Attorney can only manage your finances and property while you’re mentally capable of managing them.
 If you become mentally incapacitated, this document automatically becomes invalid.

-A General Power of Attorney is also known as a:
+A Non-Continuing Power of Attorney is also known as a:

 A General POA ensures that your financial affairs are carried out by someone you can rely on.
 It’s typically used for temporary circumstances, while you are still mentally capable.
 This POA can be valid for a period of two weeks, months, or years.

 For example, you might give General POA to someone to manage your financial transactions while you’re abroad or sick.
-Once you’re able to, you’d resume managing your finances yourself again.
+Once you’re able to, you can resume managing your finances yourself again.

 Without a General Power of Attorney, someone you trust cannot legally handle your finances if you’re unable to manage them.
 Your family may need to hire a lawyer and go through a long court process to be appointed as guardians.

-Who Can Draft a General Power of Attorney?
+Who Can Draft a General Power of Attorney in Ontario?

 To create a General Power of Attorney in Ontario, you need to: